Tell us about yourself, what is your background?

 Don't ignore the fiercely competitive UX market

-Test Assignment
+Test assignment

-Typically, when evaluating a junior or mid-level candidate for a design position, you'll assign them a substantial design task to complete in their spare time.
-This task should mimic their expected work and test their fundamental design skills, including research, analysis, and actual design.
+Typically, when evaluating a junior or mid-level candidate for a position, you’ll assign them a substantial design task to complete in their spare time.
+This task should mimic their expected work and test their fundamental skills, including research, analysis, and actual design.

 During the job interview, there are also tasks you can give potential candidates to quickly assess their skills and ability to work under time constraints.
 For example, you can prepare a few screens with usability flaws to show your candidates and ask them for improvement ideas.
 This will help you better understand their design mindset and make an informed decision on whether or not they are a good fit for your team.